Benefits of Bolt Database

 - Never store secrets in plain text in your code.

-- Click the gear icon in the top center of your screen, then click All project settings.
+- Click the database icon in the top center of your screen.

 Bolt includes built-in file storage that connects seamlessly with your database.
 To view your stored files, follow these steps:- Click the gear icon in the top center of your screen, then click All project settings.